azusapacificuniversity/bitbucket-quay-connector/README.md

 ### Environmental Variables
 These need to be set when your final appsody container is deployed.

-`SERVER_SECRET` Required - Also needs to be set in your Bitbucket webhook.

 `QUAY_HOST` Required - the url for your quay host (example: quay-host.com).

 `QUAY_CA_FILE` Optional - If Quay's root CA is not publically signed, you'll